 3. How can I confirm that you received my registration and Medical Forms?

-Campmaster will send you an email receipt after you have registered.
+You will receive an email receipt after you have registered.
 If you don't see it, check your Spam folder.
 Our Registrar will send an email confirming receipt of the Medical Forms.
 Please be patient as these are volunteers so it may take a week or two to receive the confirmation.
 If at any time you have questions, feel free to email us.

 4. Why don’t you accept Walk Up or registrations after the deadline?